hyperledger/caliper/docs/source/connectors/fabric-config.md

 ### Binding with Fabric 1.4 Client SDK

 To bind with this client sdk, use `fabric:1.4`.
+Do not use this binding if using the BFT Concensus mechanism in Hyperledger Fabric that was introduced in version 3.0.0, use fabric:fabric-gateway instead.

 It is confirmed that a 1.4 Fabric SDK is compatible with a Fabric 2.2 and later Fabric 2.x SUTs, therefore this binding can be used with later Fabric SUTs